Edward Lear: Relationships

 Lear's most fervent and painful friendship was with Franklin Lushington.
 He met the young barrister in Malta in 1849 and toured southern Greece with him.
 Lear developed an infatuation for him that Lushington did not wholly reciprocate.
 Although they remained friends for almost forty years until Lear's death, the disparity of their feelings constantly tormented Lear.
 Indeed, Lear's attempts at male companionship were not always successful; the very intensity of Lear's affections may have doomed these relationships.

-The closest he came to marriage was two proposals, both to the same woman 46 years his junior, which were not accepted.
+He proposed twice to another writer, Augusta Bethell, whom he had known for a long time, when he was 26 years her senior.
 For companions, he relied instead on friends and correspondents, and especially, during later life, on his Albanian Souliote chef, Giorgis, a faithful friend and (as Lear complained) a thoroughly unsatisfactory chef.
 Another trusted companion in San Remo was his cat, Foss, who died in 1887 and was buried with some ceremony in a garden at Villa Tennyson.

 San Remo and death

-Lear eventually settled in San Remo, on his beloved Mediterranean coast in the 1870s at a villa he named "Villa Tennyson."
+Lear eventually settled in San Remo, on his beloved Mediterranean coast in the 1870s at a villa he named "Villa Tennyson".